Orlando Child Custody & Timesharing Attorneys

 Florida provides three options for parental responsibility in a Parenting Plan.

-- The third option is Sole Parental Responsibility, which means only one parent will be designated to make all major decisions affecting the welfare of the child.
+Only one parent will be designated to make all major decisions affecting the welfare of the child.
 Should Sole Parental Responsibility be ordered, the Court must find that Shared Parental Responsibility would be detrimental to the child.

-Making a Parenting Plan in Orlando
+Creating a Parenting Plan in Orlando

 The timesharing schedule parents have with the child should be as detailed as possible in the Parenting Plan, as this will be the guideline for the parents to follow until the child reaches the age of 18.
 The timesharing schedule should include starting and ending days and times, as well as details regarding how the exchange of the child will occur.
 Many Parenting Plans, including any forms found on the internet, lack many details that should be included in order for the parents to harmoniously co-parent, which is always in the best interest of the child.